BrianWhelanDublin/milestone-project-4/TESTING.md

 - ### Django Unit Testing

     - Each app was tested using Django unit testing.
-    - Tests where written to test the Urls, Models, Forms, and the Views.
+    - Tests were written to test the URLs, Models, Forms, and the Views.
     - To run the tests in the terminal you can type the following command -
         ```
             python3 manage.py test
         ```
     - To show how much of the app has been covered by the testing I used coverage.
-    - Coverage generates a report to show how much of the code that has been tested and how much is yet to be tested.
+    - Coverage generates a report to show how much of the code has been tested and how much is yet to be tested.
-    - You can then run coverage html to show the report on the screen.
+    - You can then run coverage HTML to show the report on the screen.
     - To open the report you can run
         -
         ```